-Income Taxes - In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
+Income Taxes -In December 2019, the Financial Accounting Standards Board (the "FASB") issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
 ASU 2019-12 simplifies the accounting for income taxes by removing certain exceptions to general principles in Income Taxes (Topic 740).
 It also clarifies and amends existing guidance to improve consistent application.
 The guidance is effective for fiscal years beginning after December 15, 2020.
-We are currently evaluating the impact of the new guidance on our consolidated financial statements.
+The adoption of this standard did not have an impact on the Company's consolidated financial statements.

 Reference Rate Reform - In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting.
 ASU 2020-04 provides optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships, and other transactions, subject to meeting certain criteria, that reference London Interbank Offered Rate ("LIBOR") or another reference rate expected to be discontinued because of reference rate reform.
 An entity may apply ASU 2020-04 as of any date from the beginning of an interim period that includes or is subsequent to March 12, 2020 through December 31, 2022.
-The Company expects that the adoption of this guidance will not have a material impact on the Company's financial position, results of operations or cash flows.
+The adoption of this standard did not have an impact on the Company's consolidated financial statements.